designedmind/2017/README.md

-GitHub Pages website for the Designed Mind 2017 conference.
+Website for the Designed Mind 2017 conference.